WaterFutures/EPyT-Flow/docs/tut.intro.rst

 (e.g. chlorine injection or contamination events).

-Also, there exist two different types of demand models that can be used for simulating the hydraulics: Demand-driven analysis (DDA) and a pressure-driven analysis (PDA).
+Also, there exist two different types of demand models that can be used for simulating the hydraulics: Demand-driven analysis (DDA) and a pressure-driven analysis (PDA) -- note that EPyT-Flow uses pressure-driven analysis (PDA) as a default.

+The units of measurement are set globally and are either in *US customary* or *SI metric*.
+The units are set by settings the flow units -- more details can be found in the `EPANET documents on units <https://epanet22.readthedocs.io/en/latest/back_matter.html#units-of-measurement>`_.

 EPyT-Flow is based on EPANET and therefore uses a steady-state simulation of the hydraulics, on which the quality dynamics are computed.
 Details can be found in the